A Complete Guide to the IR35 Legislation

 Limited companies are usually more tax efficient than sole traders as they pay corporation tax on profits rather than income tax and can benefit from a range of other tax advantages that are not available to sole traders, such as adding spouses as shareholders or delaying when dividends are taken.
 Sole traders pay tax via the self-assessment system and pay income tax and national insurance on their profits.

-At One Click Group our accountants can help you to review your contract and offer advice on working practices to help you stay either outside or inside of IR35.
+At One Click Group our expert team can help you to review your contract and offer advice on working practices to help you stay either outside or inside of IR35.
 Give us a call on 0345 557 1287 today to find out how we can help you.